 Agrobrite FLT44 T5 Fluorescent Grow Light System, 4 Feet, 4 Tubes, about $120 on Amazon.

 No room?
-Go vertical.
-Create a "light island."
+Go vertical with a "light island."

 Get a Timer